 Running is powered by the legs, hips and glutes, so training the same muscles with a focus on speed will prepare you for sprinting.
-While training, avoid raising on the toes or pumping too high with the arms.
+While training, avoid raising on your toes or pumping too high with your arms.
 Allow the primary muscles used for running to provide the power to sprint.

-The quadriceps work in conjunction with the hamstring as the most important coordinating pair for sprints.
+The quadriceps work in conjunction with the hamstrings as the most important coordinating pair for sprints.
 The quadriceps pull the legs forward for fast bursts of running.
-The stronger the quads are, the faster your legs will pull your body forward -- and the faster you'll be able to sprint.
+The stronger the quads are, the faster your legs will pull your body forward — and the faster you'll be able to sprint.

-The hamstrings are the agonist muscles at the back of the thighs that work with the quadriceps.
+The hamstrings are the large muscles at the back of the thighs that work with the quadriceps.
 They pull the leg back so that the sprinter has the force to push off the ground quickly from the calves.
 Both the quads and hamstrings work at the same time on alternating legs, so sprinting is quickest when each is toned and elastic for speed.
 The hamstrings are most elastic when the hips and glutes are strong and stabilized.

-The glutes, or muscles of the backside, are some of the largest muscles in your body.
+The glutes, or muscles of the backside, are some of the largest muscles in your body, says Brian Mac Sports Coach.
 Sprinters use them to assist in propulsion and to support the work of the quadriceps and hamstrings.

 When sprinting, you may find that the glutes work less than the legs.
 This could be due to glutes that have become long and weak from sitting too much.
 Engage the muscles of the backside in order to avoid injury to the legs; and invest some time into doing exercises for your glutes such as the bridge, back leg lifts, lunges and squats.